鸡娃

 Turbo-parenting / Hyper-parenting

 Literally 'injecting the child with chicken blood,' 鸡娃 describes the phenomenon of hyper-competitive Chinese parents who pack their kids' schedules with tutoring, music lessons, sports, and every conceivable extracurricular — all in pursuit of elite school admission.
-Think helicopter parenting cranked up to eleven, fueled by anxiety, college rankings, and the terrifying belief that one missed piano lesson could doom your child's entire future.
+Emerging around 2021, think helicopter parenting cranked up to eleven, fueled by anxiety, college rankings, and the terrifying belief that one missed piano lesson could doom your child's entire future.

 Cultural Context